Homemade Churro Meal Prep

 One of the big reasons this healthy snack idea is so great is that it’s so easy and fun to make!
-You can start the process by mixing your sugar and cinnamon together in a dish, then setting it aside.
+You can start the process by mixing your sugar and cinnamon together in a dish, then set it aside.
 Boil water, 2 tablespoons of sugar, and coconut oil together, then remove from heat.
 Next, add the flour, vanilla, salt, vegan egg, and baking powder to hot liquid mixture and return to heat.
 Stir until doughy, let sit for 10 minutes, then heat a large frying pan with avocado oil.
 Using a star-tipped pastry bag, pipe dough directly into hot avocado oil, and fry for 6 minutes.
 After cooling, roll into cinnamon sugar and divide into 4 portions.

 Churro Meal Prep Ingredients:

-- 1 C. Gluten Free All-purpose Flour
+- 1 C. Gluten-Free All-purpose Flour

 - 1 C. Water